pulp-platform/multispectral-riemannian/README.md

 This project was developed by Tibor Schneider during his Semester thesis at ETH Zurich under the supervision of Xiaying Wang, Michael Hersche, and Lukas Cavigelli.

-For more details, please read the paper *Q-EEGNet: an Energy-Efficient 8-bit Quantized Parallel EEGNet Implementation for Edge Motor-Imagery Brain--Machine Interfaces* available on [IEEE Xplore](https://ieeexplore.ieee.org/document/9401564) and on [arXiv](https://arxiv.org/abs/2102.11221).
+For more details, please read the paper *Mixed-Precision Quantization and Parallel Implementation of Multispectral Riemannian Classification for Brain--Machine Interfaces* available on [IEEE Xplore](https://ieeexplore.ieee.org/document/9401564) and on [arXiv](https://arxiv.org/abs/2102.11221).
 If you find this work useful in your research, please cite
 ```
 @INPROCEEDINGS{9401564,
 author={Wang, Xiaying and Schneider, Tibor and Hersche, Michael and Cavigelli, Lukas and Benini, Luca},
 booktitle={2021 IEEE International Symposium on Circuits and Systems (ISCAS)},
-title={Mixed-Precision Quantization and Parallel Implementation of Multispectral Riemannian Classification for Brain??Machine Interfaces},
+title={Mixed-Precision Quantization and Parallel Implementation of Multispectral Riemannian Classification for Brain--Machine Interfaces},
 year={2021},
 pages={1-5},
 doi={10.1109/ISCAS51556.2021.9401564}